-In this large-scale prospective cohort study of 86,530 patients with a median age of 36.5 years, a decrease in sleep 200 duration over time and persistently poor sleep quality were associated with an increased risk of developing NAFLD 201 both with and without an intermediate/a high fibrosis score.
-After further adjustment for BMI, the association 202 between decreased sleep and NAFLD was attenuated but remained significant.
-Furthermore, compared with 203 persistently good sleep quality, persistently poor sleep quality was significantly associated with the risk of NAFLD 204 even after adjusting for BMI.
-This trend was similarly seen in the relationship between a decrease in sleep duration 205 and incident HS plus an intermediate/high FIB-4.
-Persistent poor sleep quality also tended to be associated with an 206 increased risk of HS plus intermediate/high FIB-4, but the relationship was not significant.
-207
+In this large-scale prospective cohort study of 86,530 patients with a median age of 36.5 years, a decrease in sleep duration over time and persistently poor sleep quality were associated with an increased risk of developing NAFLD both with and without an intermediate/a high fibrosis score.
+After further adjusting for BMI, the association between decreased sleep and NAFLD was attenuated but remained significant.
+Furthermore, compared with persistently good sleep quality, persistently poor sleep quality was significantly associated with the risk of NAFLD even after adjusting for BMI.
+This trend was similarly seen in the relationship between a decrease in sleep duration and incident HS plus an intermediate/high FIB-4.
+Persistent poor sleep quality also tended to be associated with an increased risk of HS plus intermediate/high FIB-4, but the relationship was not significant.

 Currently, no cohort studies are available on the relationship between sleep changes and NAFLD risk.
-A cohort study 208 of 15,753 participants in China found an association between shortening of sleep duration and the risk of metabolic 209 syndrome.[21]
-Another cohort study in the UK showed an association between increased sleep duration and the risk 210 of type 2 diabetes.
-[22] In the same study, the increased risk was also associated with decrease in sleep duration over 211 time, although this was not significant, possibly due to the insufficient number of participants examined for the 212 change in sleep duration.
-In addition, sleep quality, which would have been helpful in determining whether the long 213 sleep duration was compensatory, was not analyzed.
-Finally, another cohort study with 9781 participants showed a 214 U-shaped relationship between sleep duration change and mortality, indicating both a decrease and increase in 215 sleep duration as a predictor of increased mortality[23].
-216
+A cohort study of 15,753 participants in China found an association between shortening of sleep duration and the risk of metabolic syndrome [21].
+Another cohort study in the UK showed an association between increased sleep duration and the risk of type 2 diabetes [22].
+In the same study, the increased risk was also associated with a decrease in sleep duration over time, although this was not significant, possibly due to the insufficient number of participants examined for the change in sleep duration.
+In addition, sleep quality, which would have been helpful in determining whether the long sleep duration was compensatory, was not analyzed.
+Finally, another cohort study with 9781 participants showed a U-shaped relationship between sleep duration change and mortality, indicating both a decrease and increase in sleep duration as a predictor of increased mortality [23].

-The present study is the first to show an association between decrease in sleep duration and increased risk of217incident NAFLD, which extends and is in agreement with results from previous studies.[13]
-[21] Furthermore, whilst218none of these previous studies considered change in sleep quality, our study also incorporated change in sleep219quality over time as a key exposure, extending the work of others in this field.220
+The present study is the first to show an association between the decrease in sleep duration and the increased risk of incident NAFLD, which extends and is in agreement with results from previous studies [13].
+Ref.
+[21].
+Furthermore, whilst none of these previous studies considered change in sleep quality, our study also incorporated change in sleep quality over time as a key exposure, extending the work of others in this field.

 There are some plausible mechanisms linking the decrease in sleep and NAFLD.
-Hypothalamic-pituitary-adrenal 221 (HPA) axis and autonomic nervous system activities are important in the regulation of the immune system and 222 cardiometabolic function.[32]
-Cortisol, inflammatory cytokines, and norepinephrine, which are derivatives of these 223 systems, are associated with the variation in sleep.[33]
-The dysregulation of HPA axis caused by changes in sleep 224 increases the risk of chronic diseases.[34]
+Hypothalamic-pituitary-adrenal (HPA) axis and autonomic nervous system activities are important in the regulation of the immune system and cardiometabolic function [32].
+Cortisol, inflammatory cytokines, and norepinephrine, which are derivatives of these systems, are associated with the variation in sleep [33].
+The dysregulation of HPA axis caused by changes in sleep increases the risk of chronic diseases [34].
 Further, the individual behavioral factors also need to be considered.
-After 225 several days of sleep deprivation due to workload or school load, there is a tendency for individuals to seek sleep 226 compensation by sleeping more on weekends or drinking caffeine.
-[16,17] These behaviors may impair sleep the 227 following night, further provoking instability and variation in sleep.[33]
-Consequential poor sleep quality may induce 228 an elevated risk of cardiovascular disease, obesity, and other comorbidities.[35]
-229
+After several days of sleep deprivation due to workload or school load, there is a tendency for individuals to seek sleep compensation by sleeping more on weekends or drinking caffeine [16,17].
+These behaviors may impair sleep the following night, further provoking an instability and variation in sleep [33].
+Consequential poor sleep quality may induce an elevated risk of cardiovascular disease, obesity, and other comorbidities [35].